 The primary goal of CBT is to help individuals recognize and challenge these distorted thoughts and replace them with more realistic and positive ones.
 This cognitive restructuring process involves several key techniques:

-Cognitive Restructuring: This involves identifying irrational or harmful thoughts and reframing them in a more positive and realistic manner.
+Cognitive Restructuring: This involves identifying irrational or harmful thoughts and reframing them more positively and realistically.
 For example, changing the thought “I can’t handle stress without drinking” to “I have other ways to manage stress that are healthier and more effective.”

 Behavioral Activation: This technique encourages individuals to engage in activities that promote positive feelings and reduce reliance on substances.
 By scheduling and participating in enjoyable and meaningful activities, individuals can break the cycle of negative thinking and substance use.